pavan-ade/pavan-ade/README.md

 - 👋 Hi, I’m @pavan-ade
-- 👀 I’m interested in ...
-Student Id Genarater
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning ...
-Angular js,html,css
+- 🌱 I’m currently learning SpringBoot
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me pavan-ade-0817n
-- 😄 Pronouns: ...
+- 😄 Pronouns: Pavan
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: while coding listng music

 <!---
 pavan-ade/pavan-ade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.